Jared-bw/.env.NET/README.md

 # Features

-Loads environment variables from a .env file.
+Unambitious .env file configuration provider.
-Integrates with Microsoft.Extensions.Configuration so .env values can be read like other config sources.
+Integrates with `Microsoft.Extensions.Configuration` so .env values can be read like other config sources.
 Lightweight, minimal dependencies.

-## Contributions welcome

-The parser is pretty dumb.
-You could immediately understand what it does at a glance.

 # Why use it
 If you’re building a .NET app and want to: